sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

    ![alt text](assets/image_task04_step24.png)

-23. **Leave the Eventstream and navigate to** the `FactoryEvents_EH` Eventhouse and clicking on the `FactoryEvents_EH` KQL Database name.
+23. **Leave the Eventstream and navigate to** the `EH_YCSneakerEventStore` Eventhouse and clicking on the `EH_YCSneakerEventStore` KQL Database name.
 This will show all content in the KQL Database.
 Notice that the `BronzeEnergyMeter` table is added, now.
 Check the columns of that table, including the Universal Namespace (UNS) of the Compact Controller PLC.

    ![alt text](assets/image_task04_step25.png)